 Inducing Vomiting In Dogs

-Vomiting is probably the only way that can give your dog a fighting chance if they’ve ingested dangerous amounts of floss.
-If the floss bundled up into a ball in your dog’s stomach, they can vomit it right out.
+Vomiting is the only technique you can try yourself to prevent a trip to the Emergency Vet.
+If the floss bundled up into a ball in your dog’s stomach, they can vomit it out.

 But for this technique to be successful, you have to be quick.
-You have about 2 hours since the time your dog ate floss before it heads down into their intestines.
-If you induce vomiting any time before that, you could possibly save your dog from a lot of pain.
+You have about 2 hours since the time your dog ate floss before it makes it down to the intestines.

 You have two options here; induce vomiting on your own at home, or let a vet do the procedure.
-While the whole process isn’t too complicated, we highly recommend you take your dog a veterinarian if you haven’t induced vomiting in your dog before.
+While the whole process isn’t too complicated, we highly recommend taking your dog a veterinarian if you haven’t induced vomiting in your dog before.

-Because complications can also arise if you make you intentionally make your dog vomit, it’s best to be thoroughly familiar with the process and have some back-hand experience.
+Because complications can also arise from making your dog vomit, it’s best to be thoroughly familiar with the process and have some first-hand experience.

-However, in a situation where you don’t think you could make it to the vet in time, or have induced vomiting before, you could try and do the procedure on your own.
+However, in a situation where you don’t think you could make it to the vet in time, or have induced vomiting before, you could try and do the procedure yourself.

 Steps to induce vomiting in dogs

-1. Take 3% Hydrogen Peroxide Solution: The ingredient we’ll be using to induce vomit will be 3% Hydrogen peroxide solution.
+1. Take 3% Hydrogen Peroxide Solution: Use a 3% Hydrogen Peroxide solution to induce vomiting.
 Hydrogen peroxide irritates the dog’s stomach by causing bubbling and eventually leads to vomiting.

-2. Collect the right dosage: The recommended dosage for inducing vomiting in dogs is 1 teaspoon of 3% Hydrogen peroxide per 5 pounds of bodyweight.
-The maximum amount of peroxide to be administered for dogs is 3 tablespoons.
-So any dog weighing more than 45 pounds should not be fed more than 3 tablespoons of peroxide at a time.
+2. Collect the right dosage: The recommended dosage for dogs is one teaspoon of 3% Hydrogen peroxide per 5 pounds of bodyweight.
+The maximum amount of peroxide to be administered for dogs is three tablespoons.

 5. Examine your dog’s vomit: After your dog starts vomiting, use a stick or rod to inspect the vomit for floss.
 Dogs usually vomit out 50% of their stomach content this way and might vomit more than once.
 So be sure to check whether the floss has come out or not.